 The decision of the Court on the question of interpretation referred to it by the Committee of Ministers is final.
 No separate opinion of the judges may be delivered thereto.
-Copies of the ruling shall be transmitted to the Committee of Ministers and to the parties concerned as well as to any third party, including the Human Rights Commissioner.
+Copies of the ruling shall be transmitted to the Committee of Ministers and to the parties concerned as well as to any third party, including the Council of Europe Commissioner for Human Rights.